DiedrichsenLab/spmj_tools/README.md

 # spmj_tools
-Tools to run SPM12 jobs
+Tools to create and run SPM12 jobs